 Christmas shopping starts early in my home, usually in July when the summer sales hit.
 My kids love all things summer so I tend to pick up tons of things on clearance for the next year.
 My kids love it and I get to save a little money.
 Which really means I get to buy more presents!

 Each year I try to make a little homemade gift for neighbors and friends, so this is the time of year that I start to brainstorm possible ideas.

 Here is a list of just a few of my favorite homemade gifts:

 - salt dough ornaments

 - monogrammed ornaments

 - edible gifts

 Edible gifts are my favorite to gift to friends and family for Christmas.

 To see a complete list of my edible Christmas gifts, CLICK HERE.

-Of all the edible gifts I have given over the years, I think my absolute favorite were bottles of homemade vanilla extract.
+Of all the edible gifts I have given over the years, I think my absolute favorite were bottles of amazing homemade vanilla extract.